Kali-Zoidberg/Java-Engine/README.md

 		-Included remove functions for Actor and UserInterface objects.
 This automatically adjusts the indexes of Actor and UserInterface objects in the GameWorld lists.
 		-Game now has a separate thread for rendering.

+	Update 6.A:
+	-Cleaned up Render class code.
+	-GameWorld.world_coorindates[][] now correctly represents the locations of all rigid bodies.
+This may be changed from boolean to another datatype such that.

 Needs testing: UI_list, remove functions for both UserInterface and Actor
 NOTE: *The following outlines are for my own outlining and not meant to be official documentation of the classes and functions provided in this engine and game.